Dbarreau/NetFileShare-Permission/README.md

   4. The "BOD (Board of Directors)" will be the "Read and Write" folder only for the Board Members to see.

+<h3>Finally, on the "Computer1's Virtual Machine", Dr. Barreau demonstrates what he do and don't have access to. </h3>

 <p align=center><img src="https://user-images.githubusercontent.com/121436228/222591788-26f7b906-4c21-4b8f-a57e-e6d116ea95fc.png"></p>